-- Working with Salesforce Records in a Flow

-- Flow Quick Action Element
+Flow Quick Action Element

-- Flow Record Create Element
+Flow Record Create Element

-Update Salesforce Records from a Flow

 To update field values on existing Salesforce records, use either the Record Update, Quick Action, or Fast Update element.
 The right element depends on what the rest of your flow is doing.